Expected Sales Tax Due FAQ

 - You sell wholesale orders or you sell orders to a tax-exempt entity, such as a government entity or a charitable organization.

 - If that's the case, you can exclude those orders from the Expected Sales Tax Due calculation by marking those individual orders as exempt as we describe here.

 - You sell non-taxable (exempt) or reduced tax items.
-If you products that fall into tax exempt or reduced tax categories*, you can tell TaxJar more about which items are exempt so both the Expected Report (and AutoFile) will recognize which sales should be exempt.
+If your products that fall into tax-exempt or reduced tax categories*, you can tell TaxJar more about which items are exempt so both the Expected Report (and AutoFile) will recognize which sales should be exempt.